Official State of Rhode Island website

 Civil Rights, Non-Discrimination, and Accessibility

-The Rhode Island Office of Energy Resources (RIOER) pursuant to Title VI of the Civil Rights Act of 1964, ensures no person shall be excluded from participation in, be denied benefits of, or be otherwise subjected to discrimination under any program or activity receiving financial assistance from RIOER on the basis of race, color, or national origin.
+The Rhode Island Office of Energy Resources (RIOER) is committed to ensuring equal participation in all projects, programs, and activities regardless of federal funding.
+RIOER ensures no person shall be excluded from participation in, be denied benefits of, or be otherwise subjected to discrimination under any program or activity receiving financial assistance from RIOER on the basis of race, color, or national origin.
 In addition, RIOER does not discriminate based on age, sex, marital status, religion, gender identity or gender expression, income, disability, sexual orientation, citizenship status, or any other legally prohibited basis.
+RIOER does not intimidate or retaliate against any individual or group because they have exercised their rights to participate in actions protected, or oppose action prohibited, by 40 C.F.R.
+Parts 5 and 7, or for the purpose of interfering with such rights.

 Adam J. Fague, Esq.